 - To ensure that the MPs are informed of the party opinion on the moods of the members.

-- To identify the signs of discontent among MPs and inform the Prime Minister of the same.
+- To identify the signs of discontent among MPs and inform the same to respective leaders.

-- To supply list of speakers on Bills and other business in the House.
+- To supply the list of speakers on Bills and other businesses in the House.

-- He or she is responsible for maintaining the internal party organisation in the Parliament, and acts as a binding force in the party.
+- He or she is responsible for maintaining the internal party organization in the Parliament and acts as a binding force in the party.

-- He or she also acts as a counsellor to the party members in the House and as an advisor to the party leaders.
+- He or she also acts as a counselor to the party members in the House and as an advisor to the party leaders.

 In India, the Minister for Parliamentary Affairs is the Chief Whip of the Government.
 He is assisted by assistant whips also.
 There are also regional whips who are in liaison with the party members of the states.

 One line whip: it is issued to inform the members about a vote.
 In case a member decides not to follow the party line, one line whip allows the member to withhold.

-Two line whip: it is issued to direct the members to be present in the House at the time of voting but no instructions are given on the voting pattern.
+Two-line whip: it is issued to direct the members to be present in the House at the time of voting but no instructions are given on the voting pattern.

 What if a whip is violated?

-If an MP violates a party whip, he or she faces expulsion from the House under the Anti-Defection Law.
-A three line whip can be violated only if 1/3rd of the party members of the House decide to vote against the party line.
+If an MP violates the whip of his party, he or she is evicted from the House under the Anti-Defection Law.
+A three-line whip can be violated only if 1/3rd of the party members of the House decide to vote against the party line.